 Terms of Suspension

 A student who incurs a First Academic Suspension may not enroll in the university for a minimum of one semester.
 Summer term does not count as a semester for terms of suspension.
 A student may not take coursework at Auburn University or at another institution of higher education during the period of suspension and apply the credit to an Auburn University degree.
 A student returning from academic suspension will be on Academic Warning status.
 A student who incurs a Second Academic Suspension may not enroll in the university for a minimum of two semesters.
 A student who has incurred two academic suspensions will be placed on Last Warning.
 A student on Last Warning who does not achieve at least a 2.2 in the current academic term or reach the overall GPA target listed above will be dismissed from the university.
 A student on suspension may not take coursework at Auburn University or any other institution of higher education, either during summer term or during the other semesters of suspension, and apply the credit to an Auburn University degree.
 Under some extraordinary circumstances, a student who has been dismissed from Auburn University may be readmitted at a future date.
 In these cases, no coursework taken elsewhere during the period of dismissal can be applied toward an Auburn University degree.

 The academic dean will review all grades for the semester in which a student who is on Academic Warning resigns after mid-semester (or term).
 If the student’s GPA in that term’s course work results in the student’s cumulative GPA being below the minimum cumulative GPA required, the student will incur Academic Suspension.

-A student enrolled in the James Harrison School of Pharmacy who is placed on academic suspension and who wishes to re-enter the school must, in addition to complying with other university readmission requirements, be approved for readmission by the Pharmacy Admissions Committee and, when applicable, by the university’s Admissions Committee.
+A student enrolled in the James Harrison College of Pharmacy who is placed on academic suspension and who wishes to re-enter the college must, in addition to complying with other university readmission requirements, be approved for readmission by the Pharmacy Admissions Committee and, when applicable, by the university’s Admissions Committee.

 College of Veterinary Medicine